Medicine Traditions

 Semen Cucumis 32 grams

-Aurantii Immaturus Zhi Shi (stir-baked) 32 grams
+Aurantii Immaturus Zhi Shi (stir-fried) 32 grams

 Platycodum Jie Geng 32 grams